icings/menu/docs/index.md

 ### Do not match against the URL that generates the link

-In case you want to only match against the URLs provided in the `routes` option, and use the URL defined via the `uri` option solely for generated the menu items link, you can set the `addUriToRoutes` option to `false`.
+In case you want to only match against the URLs provided in the `routes` option, and use the URL defined via the `uri` option solely for generating the menu items link, you can set the `addUriToRoutes` option to `false`.
 Doing so will exclude the primary URL from matching.

 This is supported by all matching modes.